dttctcs/rahla/README.md

 [![Build Status](https://github.com/dttctcs/rahla/actions/workflows/build.yaml/badge.svg)](https://github.com/dttctcs/rahla/actions/workflows/build.yaml)
 [![License](https://img.shields.io/badge/license-Apache%202.0-green)](https://github.com/dttctcs/rahla/blob/main/LICENSE)

-Rahla is an open-source Apache Camel container meticulously crafted for deployment within Apache Karaf.
-It simplifies the process of building and deploying robust integration solutions leveraging the power of Camel's routing and mediation engine in an OSGi environment.
+**Rahla** is an open-source Apache Camel container designed for easy deployment within Apache Karaf.
+It simplifies the process of building and deploying robust integration solutions by leveraging Camel’s powerful routing and mediation engine in an OSGi environment.

-## Installation and Configuration
+## Key Features

+- **Containerized:** Rahla is packaged as a Docker container, making it easy to deploy and manage in various environments.
+- **OSGi-Enabled**: Leverages OSGi services for modularity and seamless integration with Apache Karaf.
+- **Dynamic Deployment**: Automatically detects and loads resources (jars, configurations, Camel contexts) on-the-fly from the specified deployment directory.
+- **Advanced Monitoring**: Built-in support for Prometheus and OpenTelemetry to monitor application performance.
+    * **SmartURL:**  Dynamically add URL handlers to files, MinIO, Redis, and other file-based structures.
+    * **Groovy Bean Factory:**  Compile and use Groovy beans in your Camel routes at runtime.
+    * **Template File Installer:**  Define reusable route templates in YAML files for easy configuration management.
+    * **GraphSource:**  Seamlessly interact with graph databases (e.g., JanusGraph) using Gremlin queries.
+    * **JedisSource:**  Simplify interactions with Redis databases using the Jedis library.
+    * **Siddhi Integration (Fradi Camel Component):**  Integrate Siddhi, a complex event processing engine, into your Camel routes for stream processing and SQL-like operations.
+* **Monitoring:** Rahla integrates Prometheus JMX Exporter and OpenTelemetry Agent for comprehensive monitoring and observability.

+## Getting Started

 ### Prerequisites

-- **Container Runtime e.g. Docker:** Ensure you have basic knowledge about starting containers mounting files and directories
+- **Container Runtime (e.g., Docker)**: Basic knowledge of starting containers, mounting files, and managing directories.

 ### Steps to start Rahla with Docker

 1. **Start Rahla Distribution:**  ```mkdir deploy && docker run --rm -p 8101 -v ./deploy:/deploy datatactics/rahla:latest```
-2. **Deploy to Rahla** Deploy your jars, configs and camel context to your newly created deploy directory.
-Inside the container rahla watches ```/deploy``` for any changes and loads the resources dynamically.
-You can change this behaviour with the env variable ```RAHLA_DEPLOY_PATH``` to monitor a different directory. **Note:** this environment variable is also used for ```resource:deploy``` within camel contexts to relatively access resources.
+2. **Deploy to Rahla** Copy your jars, configs, and Camel contexts into the deploy directory.
+Rahla automatically monitors this directory for changes and dynamically loads new resources.
+To customize the deployment path, set the ```RAHLA_DEPLOY_PATH``` environment variable.
-3. **Connect Rahla Console:** Connect to the Rahla console using SSH: ```ssh -p 8101 admin@localhost``` **Note:** Default password is ```admin``` and  can be changed via environment variable ```ADMIN_PASS```
+3. **Access Rahla Console:** Connect to the Rahla console via SSH: ```ssh -p 8101 admin@localhost``` **Note:** Default password is ```admin``` and  can be changed via environment variable ```ADMIN_PASS```

 ### Kubernetes Deployment